Veldermon-rbg/Epic-Free-Game-Claimer/README.md

 After pressing enter, it might take a while to install the needed packages for this program.
 This step might look different for you, so just make sure everything loaded correctly.

 ![image](https://github.com/user-attachments/assets/11813410-d4b9-4d4c-b369-b10d008d338c)

+If you get a response like this, great.
+You don't have to do what it says, with `npm fund` and whatever, it's just not needed for this.